Keith-S-Thompson/99/README.md

-The 99 programming language is a special-purpose language specifically created for the <http://99-bottles-of-beer.net/> web site.
+The 99 programming language is a special-purpose language specifically created for the [99 Bottles of Beer](http://99-bottles-of-beer.net/ web site.

 [NOTE: On Sun 2011-08-28 I retroactively changed the author information in all checkins.
 Nothing nefarious, just cleanup.